sailing-pmls/pmls.readthedocs.io/docs/multiclass-logistic-regression.md

 ## Quick Start

-Petuum MLR can be found in `bosen/app/mlr`.
+PMLS MLR can be found in `bosen/app/mlr`.
 From this point on, all instructions will assume you are in `bosen/app/mlr`.
-After building the main Petuum libraries (as explained earlier in this manual), you can build the MLR app from `bosen/app/mlr` by running
+After building the main PMLS libraries (as explained earlier in this manual), you can build the MLR app from `bosen/app/mlr` by running

 ```
 make -j2